Azure/azure-iot-sdk-csharp/iothub/service/samples/readme.md

 ### Prerequisites
 In order to run the device samples on Linux or Windows, you will first need the following prerequisites:
-* [Setup your IoT hub][lnk-setup-iot-hub]
+* [Setup your IoT hub][lnk-setup-iot-hub].
-* After creating the IoT Hub, retreive the iothubowner connection string (mentioned in instructions to create the hub).
+* After creating the IoT Hub, [retrieve the iothubowner connection string][lnl-credentials].

 ### Setup environment
-.NET Core SDK 3.0.0 or greater on your development machine.
-You can download the .NET Core SDK for multiple platforms from .NET.
-You can verify the current version of C# on your development machine using 'dotnet --version'.

-Note: The samples can be compiled using the NET Core SDK 2.1 SDK if the language version of projects using C# 8 features are changed to preview.
+Find development setup and prerequistes [here][lnk-prereq].

 ### Get and run the samples
 You need to first clone the repository or download the sample project folder on your machine.

 ### Plug and Play Samples

-Shows how to get the plug and play model ID, update properties on the twin and invoke commands.
+Shows how to get the plug and play model ID for a device, update properties on the twin and invoke commands on a device.

 #### Build and run the Pnp(plug and play) Service Sample application for a device with no components:
-This sample uses the following simple model which has no components - [Thermostat](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json)
+This sample uses the following simple model, which has no components - [Thermostat](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json)
 1. Preparing the Pnp service Sample application:
    1. Set the following environment variables on the terminal from which you want to run the application.